Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

-The Zolotarev third problem tends to find a rational function that separates $E$ and $G$ most.
-The Zolotarev fourth problem in a special case of the third problem with the region $E = [-1, -\ell]$ and $G = [\ell, 1]$.
-It can be shown that the Zolotarev third problem and Zolotarev fourth problem are equivalent via a M\"{o}bius transform~\cite{petrushev_popov_1988}.
-The explicit solution to Zolotarev fourth problem is adopted in~\cite{li2021interior} to construct an interior eigensolver for Hermitian eigenvalue problems.
-More results about the Zolotarev fourth problem can be find in~\cite{petrushev_popov_1988}.
-When $E$ and $G$ are symmetric disks as in \cref{fig:zolo3rd}, the solution to Zolotarev third problem is explicitly given in \cref{thm:explicitzolo3}. \Cref{thm:explicitzolo3} claimed in this paper takes a different parameterized form of that in~\cite{STARKE1992115}.
+Zolotarev's third problem tends to find a rational function whose value on $\calE$ is least from zero and the value on $\calG$ is most away from zero.
+When $\calE$ and $\calG$ are two symmetric disks with respect to the origin as in \cref{fig: zolo3rd}, the solution to Zolotarev's third problem is explicitly given in \cref{thm:explicitzolo3}. \Cref{thm:explicitzolo3} shown in this paper takes a different parameterized form of that in~\cite{STARKE1992115}.

-\begin{theorem} Let $S = \{z \in \bbC: |z - \frac{1 + \ell}{2}| \le \frac{1 - \ell}{2}\}, 0 < \ell < 1$.
+\begin{theorem} Let $\calS = \{z \in \bbC: |z - \frac{1 + \ell}{2}| \le \frac{1 - \ell}{2}\}, 0 < \ell < 1$.
 Then the rational function